kkrt-labs/kakarot-docs/docs/differences.md

   This is a discrepancy with Ethereum's behavior, causing tooling such as `cast run TRANSACTION_HASH` to give a different result than the outcome on Kakarot.

+## Additional limits

+- **Call gas limit**: the gas limit for a `eth_call` is limited to 7 millions gas on Kakarot.
+This limit is due to the fact that the block gas limit is capped at 7 million gas currently on Kakarot.
+We will increase this limit in the future.